Ingredients

 Preparation — 10 minutes + waiting time

-Slowly add the yeast mixture and egg and whisk until you’ve reached a smooth batter.
 Cover the bowl with a clean damp kitchen towel and let it rest for about an hour.
-Or until the batter volume has doubled.
+Or until the volume has doubled.

 Making the Dutch mini pancakes — 10 minutes

-POUR the batter in a disposable piping-bag without a nozzle.
-HEAT your ‘poffertjespan’ on medium heat and brush some butter into the pan.
-When the butter is hot, use your piping-bag to divide the batter.
-Keep in mind not to use too much batter at a time.
+Pour the batter into a disposable piping bag without a nozzle.
+Heat your 'poffertjespan' on medium heat and brush some butter into the pan.
+As soon as the butter is hot, pipe the batter into the pan.

-Flip the ‘poffertjes’ after about one minute, or until golden brown.
+Be careful not to use too much batter per pancake.
+Flip the 'poffertjes' after about one minute, or until golden brown.
 Serve them hot with some butter and powdered sugar.
-Enjoy our authentic Dutch mini pancakes, hope you love them as much as we do!

 Hi, Veronique.
 I had poffertjes when visiting Holland a long long time ago.
 I was there for 3 weeks and I think I ate them every time I went walking through the city.
 They were amazing.
 I tried the ready made ones that you can buy in the supermarket here in Germany as well, they were pretty disgusting.
 I might have to buy a special pan after all and try this recipe. :) Or do you think I could just make them bigger so I don’t need a special pan for them?